fowlmouth/mylittlespacegame/README.md

 # Tests

+Tests are now available from the menu screen, the bigger ones are more relevant

-Wormhole Gravity: `./main.rb wh` I'm not a scientist, and bad at math, so its taking a while to get this right
+Wormhole Gravity: I'm not a scientist, and bad at math, so its taking a while to get this right

-Static Objects: `./main.rb st` This will probably turn into a map editor
+Static Objects: This will probably turn into a map editor

-Turrets: `./main.rb tt` Turrets work satisfactory now but still need some tweaking
+Turret Test: Turrets work satisfactory now but still need some tweaking